 That’s how bad a shithole country 404 has become… Maybe somebody will just fence them in and feed them like in a zoo?

 Does anybody seriously believe that Russia will be impressed by any of that ridiculous nonsense?

-Until the time of writing this, the Ukronazis have continued shelling and shooting, but there has been no fullscale ground attack (yet!).
+Until the time of writing this, the Ukronazis have continued shelling and shooting, but there has been no full-scale ground attack (yet!).
 The Ukie special services have sent a few diversionary groups into the LDNR and even into a small strip of Russian land.
 These groups were detected and intercepted by the Russian Border Guards.
-The Ukies tried to send a BMP few infantry fighting vehicle to rescue their soliders only to have them destroyed by the Russian military’s anti-tank weapons.
+The Ukies tried to send a few BMP infantry fighting vehicles to rescue their soldiers only to have them destroyed by the Russian military’s anti-tank weapons.

 Today the Ukies continued to direct their artillery attacks and diversionary groups at the LDNR.
 Water and electricity are off in some parts of the LDNR.
 People are still dying every day and there is no signs of the Ukie bombardments abating.
 Especially violent combats are taking place near the town of Nikolaevka.

 The Ukies have also declared a state of emergency (to be approved by the Rada) and are now making more and more noises about re-arming themselves with nuclear weapons.
 Smart move when Putin says that the Ukraine must be disarmed :-)